glouppe/info8006-introduction-to-ai/lecture0.md

 # What can an AI do today?

 - Translate spoken Chinese to spoken English, live?
 - Answer multi choice questions, as good as an 8th grader?
+- Solve university math problems?
+- Prove mathematical theorems?
 - Converse with a person for an hour?
 - Play decently at Chess?
 Go?
 Poker?
 Soccer?
 - Buy groceries on the web? in a supermarket?
-- Prove mathematical theorems?
-- Drive a car safely on a parking lot? in New York?
+- Drive a car safely on a parking lot? in New York? in Germany?
-- Perform a surgery?
 - Identify skin cancer better than a dermatologist?
-- Write a funny story?
 - Write computer code?
+- Tell a funny story?
 - Paint like Vangogh?
 Compose music?
 - Show common sense?